nicholasjvr/inque.com/VIBE_CODERS_MIGRATION.md

 ### Step 2: Test the Integration

 1. Open your current `index.html` in a browser
-2. The integration system will automatically add Vibe-coders features
+2. The integration system will automatically add inQ features
 3. Check the browser console for integration status
 4. Test that existing functionality still works